 With this card, you’ll earn 2 miles per $1 spent on purchases made directly with Delta.

-- Welcome Offer: New cardholders will earn 40,000 bonus miles after spending $1,000 in the first three months.
+- Welcome Offer: Earn 70,000 bonus miles after you spend $2,000 in purchases on your new Card in your first 6 months.
 Plus, earn 2X Miles on Delta purchases at restaurants worldwide (including takeout and delivery) in the U.S. and at U.S. supermarkets.
 Terms Apply.

-- Fees: This card comes with a $0 introductory fee for the first year, and then a $99 fee per year after that.
+- Fees: $0 intro annual fee in first year, then $99.
 The card has no foreign transaction fees.

 Potential Benefits: Because this card only offers accelerated points for Delta purchases, its potential is much lower.
-You could earn 40,000 bonus miles in the first year with the bonus.
-The bonus miles are worth about 1.1 cents each, so you’ll wind up with a total of $440.
+Earn 70,000 bonus miles after you spend $2,000 in purchases on your new Card in your first 6 months.
+The bonus miles are worth about 1.1 cents each, so you’ll wind up with a total of $715.
 That’s still not a bad take if Delta is your favorite airline.

-- Rewards: You’ll earn five Avios per $1 spent on British Airways purchases, and one Avios for every $1 spent on all other purchases.
+- Rewards: You’ll earn 3 Avios per $1 spent on British Airways, Aer Lingus, Iberia, and LEVEL, 2 Avios per $1 spent on hotel accommodations when purchased directly with the hotel, and one Avios for every $1 spent on all other purchases.

 - Annual Fee: $95